Narrow your search results on Mac

 To specify the type of item, add the text “kind:[type of item]” at the end of your search.
 For example, to search for photos of New York City, enter “New York City kind:images.”
 To search for email messages that mention Nisha, enter “Nisha kind:email.”

 There are several other keywords that you can use to find items, such as from, to, author, with, by, tag, title, name, keyword, and contains.
 To use a keyword, enter it followed by a colon, then enter your search term.
 For example, enter “author:John” or “title:New York City.”

 Search using AND, OR, and NOT

-A Boolean query uses AND, OR, and NOT (known as Boolean operators) to narrow search results.
+You can narrow search results using Boolean operators (AND, OR, and NOT).
 You can also use a minus sign (–), which means AND NOT, to exclude items when you search.

 Here are examples of what you might type in a search field when you use Boolean operators: